dPhish/Documentation/modules/drill/policies.md

     2. **Description**: A brief summary of the policy's purpose, scope, and any key details.

-    3. **PDF File**: An upload field allowing administrators to upload the full policy document in PDF format, which users can access and review in the LMS.
+    3. **PDF File**: An upload field allowing administrators to upload the full policy document in PDF format from `New Upload` or you can select the document's from `Existing File` which includes all documents that you uploaded before, which users can access and review in the LMS.

     ![Drill-Phish policies add new configurations!](../../assets/drill/policies/new_configurations.png "Drill-Phish policies add new configurations")